 4. Actually be a great place to work.

 Creating a great place to work starts with supporting your existing team.
-Your number one recruiting strategy should be retention — especially when you consider that it can cost a business up to 33% of an employee’s annual salary if that employee leaves.
+Your number one recruiting strategy should be retention — especially when you consider that the average cost of replacing one employee can range from one-half to two times that employee’s annual salary!

 Regardless of the job market, the best employees will always have the freedom to be picky about where to work.
 Make sure you don’t lose them to someone else.